The Ferocity of Chemotherapy: Does The End Justify The Means?

-Chemotherapy ('chemo') is the use of anti-cancer drugs which kill rapidly-dividing cells in different ways - for example, by damaging DNA, halting cell division, or blocking cell metabolism.
+Chemotherapy (often just called 'chemo') is the use of anti-cancer drugs which kill rapidly-dividing cells in different ways -- for example, by damaging DNA, halting cell division, or blocking cell metabolism.

 Chemotherapy is usually given in cycles according to a protocol.
 One or several chemo drugs may be given over a period of time, (daily, weekly or monthly) with rest periods between treatment when no medicine is received.